yuvaraj-29-design/My-new-project-/README.md

-# My-new-project-
-Building AI course project
+# 🤖 AI Building Ideas

 Welcome to **My New Project** — a curated collection of beginner to advanced Artificial Intelligence project ideas with implementation tips.
 Perfect for learners, hobbyists, and developers looking to build real-world AI tools.